bootlin/custom_tests_tool/README.md

   * `server` is the LAVA API address.
   * `username` is the LAVA username you will use to send jobs.
   * `token` is the LAVA token corresponding to the previous username.
-  * `stream` is the LAVA bundle stream to store the jobs results.
   * `ssh_server` is used to upload custom files on the server running LAVA.
   * `ssh_username` is the username you will use to upload file to the server.
   * `api_token` is needed to access KernelCI's API.
-  * `rootfs_path` is where you store your rootfs.
-It can be a path local to the server your sending the job, as long as it actually contains valid rootfs.
   * `notify` is a comma separated list of addresses where the test results will be sent, whatever the status of the job.
   * `web_ui_address` is the base URL of the LAVA Web UI.

 ## Examples

 Before any work, don't forget to reactivate your virtualenv to setup the Python
 environment: `source env/bin/activate`

-#### Help
+### Help

 `./ctt.py -h`

 Will give you exhaustive help on any option.

-#### Listing boards
+### Listing boards

 `./ctt.py -l`

 Will give you list of supported boards.

-#### Sending simple job
+### Sending a job

-`./ctt.py -b sun8i-h3-orangepi-pc beaglebone-black`

-Will launch the default job on the OrangePi PC and Beaglebone Black.
-The default job consists in running the test suite using the latest mainline kernel provided by Kernel CI.

-#### Customizing boot files

-`./ctt.py -b sun8i-h3-orangepi-pc beaglebone-black --kernel ../path/to/my/kernel/zImage`
+`./ctt.py -b sun8i-h3-orangepi-pc beaglebone-black -t usb --kernel /path/to/my/kernel/zImage --dtb /path/to/dt.dtb`

-Will do quite the same but will upload a custom kernel instead of using KernelCI's one.
+Will upload a custom kernel and DT, and create the `usb` job using them.

-The same way you can use `--rootfs`, `--dtb`, `--modules` to override the corresponding files.
+The same way you can use `--rootfs`, `--modules` to override the corresponding files, but they are not mandatory.

-If you submit jobs for multiple boards, and all your DTB files are in the same folder, and they are named as described in the `boards.py` file (every conditions should be met in a standard Linux work tree), you can use the `--dtb-folder` option in order to let *ctt* guess which local file to use.
+If you submit jobs for multiple boards, and all your DTB files are in the same folder, and they are named as described in the `boards.json` file (every conditions should be met in a standard Linux work tree), you can use the `--dtb-folder` option in order to let *ctt* guess which local file to use.